Football: Neymar lifts PSG past Toulouse ahead of Real trip

 Only the woodwork prevented the Brazilian from adding to his tally, as Neymar planted an effort against the base of the post before curling a sublime 25-yard shot against the bar.

-Julian Draxler, who came off the bench in place of Di Maria, was thwarted by the legs of an inspired Lafont late on as the Germany international sought to kill the game off in the closing minutes.

-Monaco can climb to second later on Saturday with victory away to Angers, although the champions will be without the injured Radamel Falcao as well as the suspended Keita Balde.
+Italian full-back Andrea Raggi completed the scoring with 19 minutes to play as Monaco extended their unbeaten run to 10 league matches.

+Elsewhere, Montpellier edged out bottom club Metz 1-0 to jump to fifth in the table, while Bordeaux beat Amiens 3-2 and Nice lost by the same score at Dijon.

-Lyon will attempt to snap a run of back-to-back league defeats at home to Rennes on Sunday, while Marseille lost keeper Steve Mandanda to injury during Friday's 2-2 draw at Saint-Etienne.
+Fourth-placed Lyon will attempt to snap a run of back-to-back league defeats at home to Rennes on Sunday, while Marseille lost keeper Steve Mandanda to injury during Friday's 2-2 draw at Saint-Etienne, with the France international expected to be sidelined for two to three weeks.

-The France international is expected to be sidelined for two to three weeks after hurting his hamstring and faces a race against time to recover for the league and French Cup double-header with PSG at the end of the month.